 Now we will form the sequence network as before.

-We have to be careful while drawing a zero-sequence network of transformer which is a bit complex.
+We have to be careful while drawing a zero-sequence network of transformers which is a bit complex.

 And, the neutral reactance has to be multiplied by 3.